Contacts

 Searchable Properties

-To search, simply provide a string to search by using the search
+To perform a general search, simply provide a string to search by using the search

 query param.
 The results will be order by the most relevant first.